undisassemble/yap/Features.md

 ## Reassembler

-### Symbol Stripping
+### Information Stripping

-Removes debugging symbols from the selected binary, similar to the `strip` command.
+Options to remove the DOS stub, unnecessary header info, and debugging symbols (similar to the `strip` command).

+### Mutation

+Assembles the original binary using the same mutation engine used for the packer, with options to protect the full program or only select segments (through the SDK).

 ## VM